mruby/mruby/README.md

     This is a preliminary release for internal team review.
     The URLs and addresses described below are not available yet.
     The official release will be announced later.
-    Any suggestion for modification is welcome.
+    Any suggestions for modification are welcome.
     Delays in replies are to be expected.
 Sorry in advance.

 ## What's mruby